Judge raises threat of jail as he holds Trump in contempt, fines him $9,000 at hush money trial

 Prosecutors had alleged 10 violations, but New York Judge Juan M. Merchan found there were nine.
 Trump stared down at the table in front of him as the judge read the ruling, frowning slightly.

 It was a stinging rebuke of the Republican former president’s insistence that he was exercising his free speech rights and a reminder that he’s a criminal defendant subject to the harsh realities of trial procedure.
-The judge’s suggestion that he may jail the former president signaled that Trump’s already precarious legal standing could further spiral depending on his behavior during the trial.
+And the judge’s remarkable threat to jail a former president signaled that Trump’s already precarious legal standing could further spiral depending on his behavior during the remainder of the trial.

-Trump did not respond to reporters’ shouted inquiries about the fine in the courthouse hallway.
+Trump did not respond to reporters’ shouted inquiries about the fine in the courthouse hallway as court resumed for the afternoon.

 Merchan wrote that he is "keenly aware of, and protective of," Trump's First Amendment rights, "particularly given his candidacy for the office of President of the United States."